Licensed Tourism Accommodations

 If after two months of compliance protocols and correspondence including phone calls, e-mails, letters and registered letters, an operator has not met the conditions of licence, the operation will be listed as non-compliant.
 Tourism PEI is then required to begin the process to revoke the licence to operate the tourism accommodation or to issue a fine as an unlicensed tourism establishment.

-If an operation is listed as non-compliant and then meets the conditions of licence, the non-compliant listing is removed immediately and the establishment is listed the licensed accommodation section (tourism inspection reports).
+If an operation is listed as non-compliant and then meets the conditions of licence, the non-compliant listing is removed immediately and the establishment is listed in the licensed accommodation section (tourism inspection reports).

 To see the inspection report of an individual property, send the name of the property and its civic address by email to QTS@QTS.pe.ca